howdy10/LifeDashboard/README.md

 - Function are located in `functions/index.js`

-- Functions are deployed to firebase through `firebase deploy --only functions`
+- Functions are deployed to firebase through `firebase deploy --only functions` or `npm run function`

 - Ending Balance function: This functino runs every day at 11:30 AZ time.
 It will update the ending balance for the current month